JohnGarnham/Vite-Vanity-Address-Generator/README.md

 If you want to reset the settings back to the defaults, press the Reset button.

 When a match is found, it will show up in the text area in the lower half of the screen.

+To use the app hosted on GitHub pages go to https://johngarnham.github.io/Vite-Vanity-Address-Generator/